 Where to Purchase TrueLock Garage Floor Epoxy

-The only place you are going to find TrueLock Garage Floor Epoxy by All Weather Floors is from Garage Flooring LLC.
+The only place you are going to find All Weather Floors TrueLock Garage Floor Epoxy is from Garage Flooring LLC.

 They provide free shipping with your purchase and outstanding customer service.
 Excellent application instructions are provided as well.
-However, if you have any questions just ask them!
+If you have any questions, just ask them!

 Unlike the poor advice from home improvement centers, Garage Flooring LLC are experts in concrete coatings and have the knowledge and experience to provide you with the proper information.

-TrueLock water-based epoxy addresses many of the issues that face low-cost epoxy coatings.
+TrueLock low odor epoxy addresses many of the issues that face low-cost epoxy coatings.
 It is budget friendly, low odor, and most importantly, it is more durable than the typical national brand water-based epoxy paint kits.